-- International flight to/from Kathmandu. - Travel & trekking insurance. - Nepal visa for 30 days. - Lunch and evening meals in Kathmandu. - Personal clothing & equipment, please see the Appendix for suggested kit list. - Tips to the trek crew.
+- International flight to/from Kathmandu. - Travel & trekking insurance. - Nepal visa for 30 days at US\$40 (approx £25). - Lunch and evening meals in Kathmandu. - Personal clothing $\tilde{\&}$ equipment, please see the Appendix for suggested kit list. - Tips to the trek crew.
 Each trekker should budget for giving tips into the group fund.
-This should be in the region of 11,500 Nepalese rupees (approx. £75 or US\$95). - If you have to wait in Kathmandu at the beginning of the trip due to delays in flying into Lukla STOL mountain airstrip the cost for your overnight accommodation in Kathmandu is not included so you will have to pay extra for this. - If there are cancellations with the airplanes flying into Lukla it may be possible to fly in a helicopter.
-There would be an extra cost for this service between US\$500 to US\$600 per person depending on which helicopter company is used and the demand at the time. - Other items not listed in "What is included".
+This should be in the region of 11,500 Nepalese rupees (approx. £75 or US\$95) - Extra accommodation costs due to Lukla flight cancellations.
+If you have to wait in Kathmandu the cost for your overnight accommodation is not included. - If there are Lukla flight delays and cancellations it may be possible to pay extra for a helicopter.
+This would cost US\$300 to US\$400 per person depending on helicopter company. - Other items not listed in "What is included".